Full Body Systems Graduate Spotlight: Kate Smith

 I don’t know how I could not leave in a good mood!

-FNL: Again, I just want to emphasize how inspiring your story is, Kate!
-Can you share how the education you received at Functional Nutrition Lab has prepared you to do the work you do?
+Can you share how the education you received in Full Body Systems has prepared you to do the work you do?

-Kate: The education I received at Functional Nutrition Lab prepared me for this work on numerous fronts.
-First and foremost, practicing with functional empathy is a big deal for the volunteer work I’m doing with this specific demographic.
-It’s not as much about the clinical analytics at the outset.
-As Functional Nutrition Counselors we have our “typical” non-negotiables, but what I’m finding is that I have to really determine (with empathy) what are the “no-kidding” non-negotiables for each individual and that’s where we begin the healing process.
-Secondly, studying under Andrea’s mentorship has given me the skills and knowledge to speak to other practitioners with confidence.
+Kate: The education I received in Full Body Systems prepared me for this work on numerous fronts.
+Studying under Andrea’s mentorship has given me the skills and knowledge to speak to other practitioners with confidence.
 That confidence is huge!
-Really, the encouragement and affirmation of the entire Functional Nutrition Lab team was part of the impetus to put myself out there in this capacity.
-After just a short time at the clinic, I realized that I was able to engage in peer-level communication with everyone that practiced there and actually be a part of them learning to shift their paradigm of thinking about the way the patients that come into the clinic are treated.
+Really, the encouragement and affirmation of the entire Full Body Systems team was part of the impetus to put myself out there in this capacity.
+After just a short time at the clinic, I realized that I was able to engage in peer-level communication with everyone that practiced there and actually be a part of their paradigm shift in learning to shift their process of thinking about patient care.
+It’s a new way for the patients that come into the clinic to be treated.

 EXPERIENCE A FREE TRAINING SERIES WITH ANDREA NAKAYAMA TO HELP YOU